 - Oral Modafinil / Modalert / Provigil – Promotes wakefulness, and regulates several neurotransmitters including dopamine.
 Increases information retention and allows for long, uninterrupted tunnel-vision like focus on a task

 - Noopept – A russian nootropic that is similar to the racetams.
-It’s cholinergic, and has subtle effects on boosting cognition
+It’s cholinergic, and has subtle effects on boosting cognition.
+It’s far more potent than Piracetam, and not quite as potent as sunifiram.

 - Caffeine – Modulates epinephrine and dopaminergic systems and increases adrenalin